 "How many times have you avoided the scale because you didn't want to see the 'damage' that occurred?"
 McKittrick says.
 "Weeks turn into months and before you know it, your weight is up 10 pounds.
 Seventy-five percent of successful maintainers weigh themselves at least once a week.
 This may help catch weight gain before it escalates, and it allows you to make behavior changes that will prevent you from packing on additional pounds."

 If your weight loss is the result of an intense fitness routine, maintaining it may be a little trickier.
 "Where most people fail, when going back to a 'normal' workout routine is their calorie adjustment," Dannelly says.

 "If you're burning fewer calories, you should be taking in less.
 But you also need to determine if your new workout routine includes maintaining your current muscle mass — because if you lose muscle mass, your body's metabolism will slow down considerably and you'll find yourself in a weight-gain pattern again."

 Okafor also notes that, while your new training routine should continue to be strenuous, finding the right balance is crucial.
 "Your fitness program should still be challenging, but you don't want it to be overly taxing on your central nervous system, which can cause burnout."

-In terms of practical tips, 2017 research from Harvard found that the following tools helped participants keep at least 30 pounds off for a year or more:
+In terms of everyday tips to help keep the weight off, 2017 research from Harvard found that the following tools helped participants keep at least 30 pounds off for a year or more: